 - Lean manufacturing implementation

 - Employee opinion surveys

 Environmental and Safety Services

-Athens Technical College offers a variety of environmental and safety services that identify areas that need emphasis or that do not meet current or proposed Occupational Safety and Health Administration (OSHA) or Environmental Protection Agency (EPA) guidelines.
+Athens Technical College offers a variety of environmental and safety services that identify areas needing emphasis or that do not meet current or proposed Occupational Safety and Health Administration (OSHA) or Environmental Protection Agency (EPA) guidelines.

 As part of its OSHA alliance, the college offers employee training in handling hazardous materials, consulting services in engineering, and training on workplace safety issues.
 Ergonomics consultants can also assist in eliminating workplace injuries and lost work time.
 Specific services include:

-Athens Technical College offers seminars and workshops on a variety of computer applications through its Microcomputer Academy.
+Athens Technical College offers seminars and workshops on a variety of computer applications through its Computer Academy.
 Consulting services are also available.
-Classes target people with varying levels of computer skills and range from basic operation and purchasing of a computer to navigating the Internet and mastering software programs such as the Microsoft Office Suite of applications (Access, Excel, PowerPoint, and Word).
+Classes assist people with varying levels of computer skills and range from basic operation and purchasing of a computer to navigating the Internet and mastering software programs such as the Microsoft Office Suite of applications (Access, Excel, PowerPoint, and Word).

-The Quick Start program constantly receives national recognition for providing high-quality training services at no cost to new and expanding businesses in Georgia.
+The Quick Start program constantly receives national recognition for providing high-quality training services at no cost to qualified new and expanding businesses in Georgia.
 Quick Start training services are available for both manufacturing and service companies.
 Manufacturing training focuses on company orientation, core manufacturing skills, job-specific skills, productivity enhancement, employee involvement, and human resource development.
 Service training includes company orientation, customer service training, personal interaction skills, product information training, job procedures, and professional development.
-Certified economic development trainers from Athens Technical College assist in determining whether organizations qualify for Quick Start training benefits.
-Contact the vice president for economic development at (706) 369-5763, or visit the Quick Start website: http://www.georgiaquickstart.org.
+For more information on Quick Start, contact the Office of Economic Development Services by calling (706) 369-5763, or visit the Quick Start website: http://www.georgiaquickstart.org.

 Retraining Tax Credit